 Increase ground cinnamon to 1/2 t and omit the crystallized ginger.

 October 2013 Apples from Moogie's Tree Crisp: Ed and I were in Carbondale (CO) in October and found lots of apples from my Mom's tree awaiting us.
-Since a bear cub had been recently sighted in the front yard near the tree, we carefully gathered the apples every day, I made many crisps out of these apples, including a home grown apple Birthday Crisp for my Mom.
+Since a bear cub had been recently sighted in the front yard near the tree, we carefully gathered the apples every day, I made many crisps out of these apples, including a home grown apple Birthday Crisp for my Mom with some apples we brought back to NH.